The truth is, you need an ordinary girl.

 You need someone beige.
 You need a girl who takes vitamins everyday and is in bed every night by 11pm no matter what.
 A girl that doesn’t have a taste for whiskey and lights candles every time you make love and loves a “we.”
 “We loved the movie.”
 “We think that…”

 You need a girl that’s comfortable.
 Who’s never been in a fight and doesn’t raise her voice and doesn’t conjugate her curses.
-A girl that thinks heels over three inches are extra and cooks dinner every night because she never works late.
+A girl that thinks heels over three inches are too much and cooks dinner every night because she never works late.
 Someone put together by the threads of Supposed To Be.
 You need a girl not pestered by the itch to run barefoot across every inch of the world.

 You will have a fine life.
 You’ll have a perfectly ordinary courtship, and you’ll follow a predictable course towards engagement and marriage and you’ll have two kids and a dog and a cat with a bell on its collar.
-You’ll lead a perfectly peaceful, ordinary life.
+You’ll lead a perfectly ordinary life.
 It’ll all be fine.

 How much of both our time did I waste for wanting you to not settle for fine?